A multishift, multipole rational QZ method with aggressive early deflation

-The last definition we generalize from the Hessenberg pencils of the RQZ method to the block Hessenberg pencils for the multishift, multipole RQZ method is the concept of \emph{properness} or \emph{irreducibility}.
-Properness of the pencil guarantees that there are no obvious options for deflations that split the problem into smaller, independent problems.
+The final definition generalizes \emph{properness} or \emph{irreducibility} to a block Hessenberg pencil.
+Being proper guarantees that there are no obvious options for a deflation that splits the problem into smaller, independent problems.

-\begin{definition} An $n{\times}n$ block upper Hessenberg pair $(A,B)$ with partition $\bm{s} = (s_1, \hdots, s_m)$ is said to be proper (or irreducible) if: \begin{enumerate}[I.] \item Its pole pencil is regular;
+\begin{definition} A regular block Hessenberg pencil $(A,B)$ with partition $\bm{s} = (s_1, \hdots, s_m)$ is said to be proper (or irreducible) if: \begin{enumerate}[I.] \item Its pole pencil is regular;

 \item The first block column of $(A,B)$ of size $(s_1{+}1){\times}s_1$,

 satisfies for $i=1, \hdots, s_1$,

 \item The last block row of $(A,B)$ of size $s_m{\times}(s_m{+}1)$,